gagibran/udemy-complete-csharp-unity-game-developer-2d/csharp/README.md

 Since my system is set to Brazil and it's using the Brazilian currency format, it displayed it as BRL.

-## Default values
+## Default or optional arguments

-Like Python, we can give arguments of a method default values.
+Like Python, we can give arguments of a method default values to make them optional. **They also have to appear after all required parameters**.

 The following method summarizes a long text: